-Heart Attack Symptoms Warning Signs you Should Never Ignore: Heart attack is a common health condition which can happen to both men and women.
+A heart attack is a common health condition that can happen to both men and women.
 The survival rate is high and people can enjoy a normal life after this traumatic incidence.

 Ever wondered what happens during a heart attack?
 During this period, the flow of blood is stopped and the heart muscles do not receive adequate oxygen to carry its functions.
 Other terms used for heart attack are myocardial infarction, cardiac infarction, and coronary thrombosis.